-Contractor may submit a monthly invoice for up to \$104,081 or one-twelfth of the contract maximum for Crisis Stabilization services by the first day of each month in the contract term.
-The Behavioral Health Director may at her discretion approve an increase over the monthly 1/12th amount if necessary, for program expenditures.
+Contractor may submit a monthly invoice for up to \$110,274 or one-twelfth of the contract maximum for Crisis Stabilization services by the first day of each month in the contract term.
+The Behavioral Health Director may at her discretion approve an increase over the monthly $1/12^{th}$ amount if necessary, for program expenditures.

-Contractor shall submit monthly fiscal reports, including a detailed list of costs for the prior month, and cumulative for the contract period, within 30 days of the end of each month.
+Contractor shall submit quarterly fiscal reports, including a detailed list of costs for the prior quarter, and cumulative for the contract period, within 30 days of the end of each quarter.